gt3/ultra-router/README.md

   - Use conventions to map url string to component (sub)trees
 - Extensible and Compact
   - Composable API marks a clear separation between route configuration and runtime to target different environments
+  - No runtime dependencies
+    - 5k > ultra (> preact)

+## Trade-offs (YMMV)
   - For modern browsers with pushstate support
-  - Zero dependencies
-    - 5kB > ultra > Preact

-## Trade-offs (YMMV)
   - Does not render component or fetch data
-  - Use of path keys (strings) to derive result
+  - Relies on use of path keys (strings) to derive result
     - might require more effort to make a change in app's url structure
-    - minification of path keys (matters if you have various deeply nested routes e.g. Amazon)
+    - Path keys (non-minified) may contribute to bloated bundles (matters if you have _various_ deeply nested routes e.g. Amazon)
-  - Switch (back) to centralized routing configuration for React folks
+  - Return to centralized routing configuration for React folks
+  - Use in production - not just yet!